Easy Low Fodmap Meals

 2/3 cup chopped cilantro

-Add 1 1/4 cup water in a medium saucepan over high heat.
-Add quinoa along with 1/2 teaspoon salt.
-Bring to a boil the reduce heat to medium-low.
-Cover, and simmer gently ntil quinoa is tender, about 10 minutes.
+Add 1 1/4 cups water to a medium saucepan over high heat.
+Add quinoa and 1/2 teaspoon salt.
+Bring to a boil and reduce the heat to medium-low.
+Cover and simmer gently until the quinoa is tender, about 10 minutes.

-Remove from heat, leave covered and let cool, for 5 minutes.
+Remove from heat, cover, and let cool for 5 minutes.
 Fluff the grains with a fork.
-While the quinoa is cooking, whisk lemon juice and garlic in a small bowl then gradually whisk in olive oil.
+While the quinoa is cooking, whisk lemon juice and garlic in a small bowl, then gradually whisk in olive oil.
 Season to taste with salt and pepper.

-Add to a large bowl; add in 1/4 cup dressing.
+Add to a large bowl; add 1/4 cup dressing.
 Chill the quinoa.
-When closer to serving, add cucumber, tomatoes, herbs, and scallions to bowl; toss to coat.
+When closer to serving, add cucumber, tomatoes, herbs, and scallions to the bowl; toss to coat.
 Season to taste with salt and pepper.
-Drizzle remaining dressing over tabouli.
+Drizzle the remaining dressing over the tabouli.

 Additional Easy Low Fodmap Meal Ideas